MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The index of *strv* at which the comparison begins.

 *ptr*<br/>
-The C-string to be compared to this string_view.
+The C string to be compared to this string_view.

 ### Return Value